-Raised Spot UV Business Cards with Texture (Business Card Styles - Many finishing and coating options)
+Raised Spot UV Business Cards with Texture (Business Cards - Many finishing and coating options)

 Raised Spot UV on Business Cards and Other Sizes

-- Fully covered with a velvet-feel lamination on both sides of the card.
+- Once printed, they are fully covered with a velvet-feel lamination on both sides of the card.

-- On top of the velvet, a 3-dimensional layer of spot UV is applied in the designed areas.
+- On top of the velvet finishing, a 3-dimensional layer of spot UV is applied in the targeted areas.

 How to order this product:

-#1 - A printing CMYK file as you would normally do.
+- File #1 - Printing File - A printing CMYK file as you would normally do.
 The file must have cut marks and bleed if necessary

-#2 - A second file, which should be a vector file.
-This second file must register with the first one.
+- File #2 - Mask File - This second file should be a vector file.
+This second file must register with the first one (same crop marks).
 Using cut marks for registration is the best way to go.
 This file will only contain graphics either in white or black 100% k=100.
 The black areas will indicate where the raised spot UV will be applied.
-No half tones, no gradients.
+No half-tones, no gradients.
 Only 100% black is admissible.

-Our graphics team can create those additional files for you if you order that service
+Our Graphics Department Team can create those additional files for you if you order that service

 - Regular spot UV has a thin layer of UV varnish on top of designed areas, modifying the reflective condition of the areas where the UV is applied.